Highlights

 A pump with intensity \(10^{15}\) W/cm² (wavelength 1 µm) correspond to the “strong-coupling” regime, particularly robust with respect to plasma inhomogeneities and seed frequency [Chiaramello2016].

 A 2-dimensional simulation, in conditions close to actual experiments, ran on a box size of 1024 µm x 512 µm for 10 ps with 25 billion quasi-particles.
 The following figure shows the evolution of the pump and seed intensities in the head-on collision at three different times.
-The blue-yellow maps correspond to the plasma density while the white-red maps correspond to the lasers intensity.
+Surfaces corresponding to the laser intensity are overlaid on top of surfaces corresponding to the plasma density.

 ../_images/pump_seed.jpg